Maximum Drawdown: How to Calculate and Reduce MDD | Upscale

 Calmar Ratio

-Calmar Ratio equals Annual Return divided by MDD.
-Measures return per unit of drawdown.
+The Calmar Ratio equals Annual Return divided by MDD.
+It measures return per unit of drawdown.
 Values above 2.0 indicate strong risk-adjusted performance.

 Sharpe Ratio Comparison

-Sharpe Ratio uses standard deviation (volatility) instead of MDD as denominator.
-Sharpe above 1.0 equals acceptable performance.
-Above 2.0 equals very good performance.
+The Sharpe Ratio uses standard deviation (volatility) instead of MDD as the denominator.
+A Sharpe above 1.0 represents acceptable performance; above 2.0 is very good.

 Practical Application